Marko + Lasso

 Lasso package types commonly used with Marko

-For many use cases, the combination of lasso-marko and @lasso/marko-taglib is sufficient to render and bundle components without the need for explicit browser.json files.
-For more advanced use cases, the following bundle types may be defined in a browser.json for Lasso.
+files.
+For more advanced use cases, the following bundle types may be defined in a browser.json

-marko-dependencies (provided by lasso-marko)
+(provided by lasso-marko

 Includes all the dependencies needed by template and the code to register all components that would be rendered by the template.
 It does not automatically initialize the component, so is most useful if you need to initialize components manually.

-"type": "marko-dependencies",
+{ "type": "marko-dependencies", "path": "src/ui-modules/outdated-browser-banner/index.marko" }

 Note: To initialize the server rendered components, there are 2 steps:

-Step 1: Manually retrieve server rendered components, shipped via marko-dependencies.
+Step 1: Manually retrieve server rendered components, shipped via marko-dependencies

 To retrieve the list of server rendered components, do:

-Step 2: Manually initialize server rendered components, shipped via marko-dependencies.
+Step 2: Manually initialize server rendered components, shipped via marko-dependencies

 To initialize the list of server rendered components, do:

-// from the response received, retrieve as
+// from the response received, retrieve as require("marko/components").init(response.renderedComponentsList);

 Note: Ensure Step 2 is inside a DOM-ready wrapper, for the legacy widgets layer to load (if there are widgets built out of Marko 3, that is being used inside a Marko 4 component.)

-marko-hydrate (provided by lasso-marko)
+(provided by lasso-marko

 Includes all the dependencies needed by template and the code to register all components that would be rendered by the template.
 This also includes the code to initialize the rendered components.
 Including this bundle on the page will automatically hydrate server rendered components.

-"type": "marko-hydrate",
+{ "type": "marko-hydrate", "path": "src/ui-modules/outdated-browser-banner/index.marko" }

-Note: marko-hydrate will initialize the component if its defined on the global window.$components which is inserted by Marko when it sees a <body> tag.
-Else, if you are just rendering out and lasso-ing the a portion of a page with a set of components, include <init-components/> at the end of the associated template.marko file that builds out the page fragment.
+tag.
+Else, if you are just rendering out and lasso-ing the a portion of a page with a set of components, include <init-components/>

 package

-A collection of dependencies. browser.json is the most common package type.
-It could be used to point to another browser.json from within one component's browser.json.
-Typically also used when the dependencies of the referred browser.json have to be packaged inline.
+is the most common package type.
+It could be used to point to another browser.json

-"path": "src/ui-modules/show-diag/browser.json"
+{ "type": "package", "path": "src/ui-modules/show-diag/browser.json" }

 require